finderman2/MagnasineMagPy/README.md

 ## Hardware and Pinout
-As it would happen the pinout described by Magnum's Comms protocal document was out of date, at least for my inverter.
+As it would happen the pinout described by Magnum's comm's protocol document was out of date, at least for my inverter.
 I had to spend an evening probing the output of the RJ-11 jack with a logic analyzer and oscilloscope to find the RS485 lines.
 Once I did everything worked perfectly.

 To save you some time on your data-logging journey see the pinout below, this is assuiming you go from left to right with the connector clip facing away from you: